 When a student reaches the age of 16, we re-issue the Privacy Notice.
-For students of 13 years and over, the school is legally required to pass on certain student information to Connexions - the Government's support service for all young people aged 13 to 19 in England.
+For students of 13 years and over, the school is legally required to pass on certain student information to the provider of youth support services in their area. - This is the Local Authority support service for all young people aged 13 to 19 in England.
 However, parents, or the students themselves once they are aged 16 or over, can ask that no information beyond the name and address (which is compulsory for student and parent) be passed on.